Wende Museum: Programs

+Since relocating to its current campus, the Wende has expanded its public programming.
+Partnerships with schools, artists, and nonprofit organizations support activities in the arts and civic engagement.
+Admission to the museum is free.

+Programming includes exhibitions, performances, lectures, workshops, and public events presented independently and in collaboration with external organizations, some incorporating community participation and wellness-related activities.
+Programs are offered at the museum, the community center, and online, and include multidisciplinary exhibitions, school tours, family-oriented events, and discussion series.

-In 2024, the Wende participated in Getty’s PST Art: Art and Science Collide with the exhibition Counter/Surveillance: Control, Privacy, Agency.
-The Wende also participated in Getty’s PST Art Climate Impact Program.
+In 2024, the Wende participated in Getty's PST Art: Art and Science Collide with the exhibition Counter/Surveillance: Control, Privacy, Agency, featuring contemporary artworks by Sadie Barnette, Paolo Cirio, Ken Gonzales-Day, Gerhard Lang, Nedko Solakov, and Xu Bing, among others.
+The Wende also participated in Getty's PST Art Climate Impact Program.

 Collections

-The Wende's collections are a resource for learning about the vanishing cultural, political, and artistic histories of the former East Bloc countries, the Soviet Union, China, Vietnam, North Korea, and Cuba.
-The Wende supports emerging fields of aesthetic and academic study in visual and material culture studies as well as cultural history.
+The Wende's collections document the political transformations of the late 20th century, with significant holdings related to the cultural, political, and artistic history of the Cold War and its aftermath across the former Eastern Bloc and other socialist states, including the Soviet Union, China, Vietnam, North Korea, and Cuba.

+The museum holds more than 100,000 artworks, objects, and archival materials, with strengths in materials related to political dissent, social movements, migration, and cultural memory.

 The collection ranges from consumer products (e.g., computers, radios, records, toiletries, foodstuff) to works of modern and contemporary art in all media (e.g., paintings, drawings, sculptures, graphics, photographs), iconic political symbols (e.g., statuary, medals, flags, uniforms, commemorative gifts), and archives—including a substantial gift from East German leader Erich Honecker's estate—and some 3,500 16mm documentary, animation, and educational films as well as home movies from the GDR.
 The museum contains large collections of furniture, flags and banners, commemorative plates, communist folk art, menus, family albums, and design items.

-In recent years, the museum has acquired significant collections related to Soviet Jewry and the Refusenik movement, Hungarian Cold War era artworks and artifacts, Russian hippie materials from the 1960s and 1970s, Polish Solidarity materials, Soviet demilitarization albums, and artifacts from the now-shuttered KGB Espionage Museum.
-The Wende also holds significant oral history collections, including the Wende’s own Historical Witness Project and the archive of the Albanian Human Rights Project.
+In recent years, the museum has acquired collections related to Soviet Jewry and the Refusenik movement, Hungarian Cold War era artworks and artifacts, Russian countercultural materials from the 1960s and 1970s, Polish Solidarity materials, Soviet demilitarization albums, and artifacts from the former KGB Espionage Museum.
+The Wende also holds oral history collections, including the Historical Witness Project and the archive of the Albanian Human Rights Project.

+In 2026, the Wende announced that it was building a new archival storage and research facility in Hawthorne, California.
+The facility will serve as the permanent home of the Wende's collections.

-The museum's East German collections are the subject of the books, Beyond the Wall: Art and Artifacts from the GDR/ Jenseits der Mauer.
-Kunst und Alltagsgegenstände aus der DDR (TASCHEN, 2014) and The East German Handbook (TASCHEN, 2019).
+The museum's East German collections are the subject of the books Beyond the Wall (Taschen, 2014) and The East German Handbook (TASCHEN, 2019).

-The museum's collections have been exhibited in a number of other museums and institutions, including the Los Angeles County Museum of Art, Prada Foundation (Milan), Getty Research Institute (Los Angeles), Imperial War Museum (London), Harry S. Truman Presidential Library and Museum (Independence, MO), Ronald Reagan Presidential Library (Simi Valley, CA), Gerald Ford Presidential Library (Ann Arbor, MI), and the International Spy Museum (Washington, D.C.).
+The museum's collections have been exhibited at institutions including the Los Angeles County Museum of Art, Fondazione Prada, Getty Research Institute, Imperial War Museum, Harry S. Truman Presidential Library and Museum, Ronald Reagan Presidential Library, Gerald Ford Presidential Library, and the International Spy Museum.